Red Flax: Growing and Care Guide Essentials

 What to Do Before Planting

-Before you plant Scarlet Flax, find a spot in your garden that receives plenty of direct sunlight.
+Before you plant, find a spot in your garden with plenty of direct sunlight.
 Make sure you have enough space to plant the seeds around six inches apart.

-Now, grab the tools you will need to plant this species, like a garden spade or hoe, scissors, or insecticide.
-Check the Essential Tools section below for a list of everything you need to plant Linum grandiflorum seeds.
+Now, grab the tools you need to plant this species, such as a garden spade or hoe, scissors, or insecticide.
+The Essential Tools section below lists everything you need to plant seeds.

-Your Crimson Flax plant will love a well-draining, slightly moist soil.
+Your Red Flax plant will love a well-draining, slightly moist soil.
 The plant doesn’t require a specific pH level.
 It can handle environments that range from slightly alkaline to slightly acidic.

 However, one thing Flax plants are particular about is soil fertility.
-Interestingly, Red Flax will bloom best in soil with a low fertility level.
+Interestingly, they will bloom best in soil with a low fertility level.

-Now, it’s finally time to plant your Crimson Flax.
-Here are a few steps to take when sowing Linum grandiflorum seeds in your garden.
+It’s finally time to plant your Red Flax.
+Here are a few steps to follow when sowing the seeds in your garden: 1.

 - Get soil ready by removing any weeds and raking the top layer of soil.
 You can use a gardening hoe or spade to loosen up the top six inches.